austinellis/project-melodic-rhino/README.md

-project-codename-generator
+# Project Melodic Rhino
 ================

-Generates random word pairings for project names
+Generates random word pairings for project names (such as "Project Melodic Rhino")

 A work in progress.
-This project will generate random project code names from provided wordlists.
+This project generates random project code names from provided wordlists.

 ###Wordlists so far include:

-- Animals
+- Animals (-a, --animals)
-- Greek mythological figures
+- Greek mythological figures (-gg, --greekgods)
-- Adjectives
+- Adjectives (-adj, --adjectives)
+- Custom wordlists (-f filename and path)